Ria424/developers-animatesdk-docs/CompiledClipInstance_object/CompiledClipInstance23.md

 #### Usage

-compiledClipInstance.useBackgroundColor
+CompiledClipInstance.useBackgroundColor

 #### Description

-Property; `boolean`; a boolean that sets the background color:
+Property; `boolean`; A boolean that sets the background color:

 - true - Use 32-bit with alpha.